willzhang-acmilan/rentalCover_Typescript/README.md

 users can select any country for renting, select any date in future, select living country and vehicle type, change living country and vehivle type

 ## Issues Found
-I try to locate some element by getByTestId method, but not working as the tag's attribute is data-test-id, not data-testid
+1. I try to locate some element by getByTestId method, but not working as the tag's attribute is data-test-id, not data-testid
+2. The date duration cannot exceed around two month, otherwise it would not navigate to policy page

 ## Technologies Used
 - **Programming Language**: Typescript